Frequently Asked Questions

 Back to Top

-(31) May I electronically file documents containing confidential business information (CBI)?
+(31) May I electronically file documents containing confidential business information (CBI) or other Private Information?

-(32) May I electronically file exhibits or attachments together with a brief, motion, or other document as one document file?
+(32) May I electronically file attachments together with a brief, motion, or other document as one document file?

-A motion and associated brief may be filed together electronically, but exhibits or attachments filed in support of a brief, motion, or other document should be submitted separately from the brief or motion.
-Where there are multiple exhibits or attachments, they should be filed together in a single electronic file to the extent technically practicable.
+A motion and associated brief may be filed together electronically.
+All attachments filed in support of a brief, motion, or other document must be submitted using the "attachment" link in the EAB eFiling System.

 Back to Top